DeepikaBhambhani/congestionTaxCalculatorHomeProject/README.md

   2. service : Unit test cases of service classes.

   Application is also deployed on AWS so we can test using postman.

+  Added docker file, we can build docker image and run the application